State of the Nation:

 Location: Citizens Theatre, Glasgow

-Time: 11am – 5pm
+Time: 11am – 5pm (please arrive by 10.30am)

-RSVP: By Monday 20th October at 5pm
+RSVP: Please book using the link below by Monday 20th October at 5pm

 State of the Nation is co-hosted by An Tobar and Mull Theatre, Citizens Theatre and Playwrights’ Studio Scotland.